 Chief Operating Officer

-As Vice President, Josh plays a vital role in overseeing the day-to-day business operations of the CEBL.
+As Chief operating Officer, Josh plays a vital role in overseeing the day-to-day operations of the CEBL.
 A graduate of Brock University's top-rated Sport Management Program, Josh looks forward to contributing to the start-up of Canada's newest professional sports entity.
 Before his time with the CEBL, Josh was a major part of the Leadership Team that founded the Niagara River Lions Professional Basketball Club.
 After the organization's inception, Josh served in a number of Director level roles within the River Lions' organization, including time spent as the franchise's Director of Corporate Partnerships & Sales.
 His passion for sport and community will be a key asset in delivering the unique offering that the CEBL has for Canadian sport and entertainment fans.

 Sr. Director, Basketball